GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 ## Examples

 There are certain common scenarios you might be interested in.
-All of them require you to fill the proper required parameters in the `Makefile`.
+All of them require you to fill the proper required parameters in the `Makefile` and the proper zone mapping in `zone_mapping.py`.
 Afterwards, you can execute the following recipes:

 ### Moving VMs across projects